weavenet/sqser/README.md

 You can pass the following options to process.

-* limit  The maximum number of messages to receive.
+* limit - The maximum number of messages to receive.
+* secret - Secret to decrypt messages processed from queue.
+* visibility_timeout - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests.
-* wait_time_seconds The number of seconds the service should wait for a response when requesting a new message.
+* wait_time_seconds - The number of seconds the service should wait for a response when requesting a new message.
-* visibility_timeout The duration (in seconds) that the received messages are hidden from subsequent retrieve requests.

 For example